Coaching sessions with semifinalists.

-- The competition is for new, technology- or science-focused, independent ventures in the pre-seed/seed, start-up, or early growth stages that must be seeking outside equity capital.
+- The competition is for new, technology- or science-focused, independent ventures in the pre-seed/seed, start-up, or early growth stages that are or will be seeking outside equity capital.
 Generally excluded are the following: buy-outs, real estate syndications, tax shelters, franchises and licensing agreements for distribution in a different geographical area.
 The competition executive committee will determine all eligibility on a case-by-case basis.
 Licensing technologies from universities or research labs ARE NOT excluded and strongly encouraged, provided that they have not been previously commercialized.

 - The competition is for new ventures.
 Companies may not enter that have more than $250,000 of sales revenue.
 Companies that have raised more than $2,500,000 through any combination of equity, debt and grant funding are not eligible to apply.
 Applicants who have already secured arrangements for capital from any source must disclose the amounts and sources clearly in their entries.

 - Finalists from previous Texas A&M New Ventures Competitions are not eligible to apply.
 Semi-Finalists that did not make it to the finals, alternates, and other non-finals prize winners are encouraged to re-apply.